eyurtsev/FlowCytometryTools/README.rst

 - **Gating**: threshold, interval, quad, polygon gates
 - **GUI**: simple graphical user interface to draw gates
 - **FCS Formats**: Supports FCS 2.0, 3.0, and 3.1

+Note: Compensation matrices are not yet read from FCS files, so currently compensation needs to be done manually.

 Resources
 ===================